Cell structure of mediangle graphs: Preliminaries

 We will use in many places, without refereeing, the following standard lemma about intervals in graphs:

 \begin{lemma} If $x\in [u,v]$ and $y\in [x,v]$, then $y\in [u,v]$ and $x\in [u,y]$. \end{lemma}

-An induced subgraph of $G$ (or the corresponding vertex set $A$) is called {\it convex} if it includes the interval of $G$ between any two of its vertices.
+An induced subgraph $H$ of $G$ (or the corresponding vertex set $A$) is called {\it convex} if it includes the interval of $G$ between any two of its vertices.
 A \emph{halfspace} is a convex set $A$ with convex complement $V\setminus A$.
-An induced subgraph $H$ of $G$ is {\it isometric} if the distance between any pair of vertices in $H$ is the same as that in $G.$ In particular, convex subgraphs are isometric.
-The \emph{imprint} of a vertex $u$ in a set $A\subseteq V$ is the set $\Imp(u,A)=\{ x\in A: [u,x]\cap A=\{ x\}\}$.
-If $|\Imp(u,A)|=1$ for any $u\in V\setminus A$, then the set $A$ (or the subgraph $G[A]$) is called \emph{gated}~\cite{DrSch} and the unique vertex $u'$ of $\Imp(u,A)$ is called the \emph{gate} of $u$ in $A$.
-Equivalently, $A$ is gated if for any $u\in V\setminus A$ there exists a unique vertex $u'\in A$ such that $u'\in [u,v]$ for any $v\in A$.
-Gated sets are convex, but the converse does not hold.
-An antipode of a vertex $v$ in an induced subgraph $H=G[A]$ is a (necessarily unique) vertex $\ov$ such that $A=[v, \ov]$, where $[v,\ov]$ is considered in $G$.
+An induced subgraph $H$ of $G$ is {\it isometric} if the distance between any pair of vertices in $H$ is the same as that in $G$.
+In particular, convex subgraphs are isometric.
+The \emph{imprint} of a vertex $u$ in a set $A\subseteq V$ is the set $\Imp_A(u)=\{ x\in A: [u,x]\cap A=\{ x\}\}$.
+If $|\Imp_A(u)|=1$ for any $u\in V\setminus A$, then the set $A$ (or the subgraph $G[A]$) is called \emph{gated}~\cite{DrSch} and the unique vertex of $\Imp_A(u)$ is called the \emph{gate} of $u$ in $A$ and is denoted by $\gate_A(u)$.
+Equivalently, $A$ is gated if for any $u\in V\setminus A$ there exists a unique vertex $\gate_A(u)\in A$ such that $\gate_A(u)\in [u,v]$ for any $v\in A$.
+Gated sets are convex, but the converse does not hold (e.g.\ edges in complete graphs).
+Nevertheless, gated sets are closed by taking intersections, therefore, for each set $A\subseteq V$ there exists the smallest gated set $\lgate A\rgate$ containing $A$ and it is called the \emph{gated hull} of $A$.

+An \emph{antipode} of a vertex $v$ in an induced subgraph $H=G[A]$ is a (necessarily unique) vertex $\ov$ such that $A=[v, \ov]$, where $[v,\ov]$ is considered in $G$.
 A subgraph $H\subseteq G$ is \emph{antipodal} if all its vertices have antipodes.
+For mediangle graphs we will introduce the notion of \emph{gated-antipodal} subgraphs, see \Cref{def:gatan}.